lsst-it/ittn-012/index.rst

    Permissiones:
     Dashboards:  Base ComCam (Allow Reading)

-Once the role is created, make sure to head to "LDAP/Active Directory" at the left pannel, then "LDAP Group Mapping", and assign the newly created role, to the destined user group:
+Once the role is created, make sure to head to "LDAP/Active Directory" at the left pannel, then "LDAP Group Mapping", and assign the newly created role to the desired group:

 .. _table-LDAPGroups: